Muhammad-Ashraf9/PD/AdvancedSQL/AdvancedSQL-Day2.md

 exec('select ' + @col + ' from ' + @t + ' where ' + @where)
 ```

-> [!bug] varchar(10) will take only 10 characters, if we assign more than 10 characters.
+> [!bug] varchar(10) will take only 10 characters, if we assign more than 10 characters it will cut them to length of 10 chars.

 ---